-For the Fund, active performance was negative as its conservative profile underperformed as global markets rallied significantly during the year.
-Positive relative performance from the Fund's hedge fund, corporate fixed income, and real asset portfolios was offset by weak Canadian and Emerging Market equity manager relative performance.
-The Fund's overall performance, on a net basis, trailed the benchmark by 7 basis points.
+For the Fund, active performance was negative as its conservative, value-biased profile underperformed as global markets rallied during the latter part of the year.
+The significant negative decline, and then sharp reversal, in the performance of many asset classes during the first part of the year, led to rebalancing challenges that impacted relative performance.
+Positive relative performance from the Fund's hedge fund and corporate fixed income portfolios was more than offset by negative Canadian, global and emerging market equity manager relative performance.
+The Fund's overall performance, on a net of fees basis, trailed the benchmark by 118 basis points.